When you purchase through links on our site, we may earn a commission. Here’s how it works.

-I spent years overseeing and deploying with our ASPCA Anti-Cruelty teams, but am still horrified at stories of animals routinely and viciously attacked, beaten, electrocuted and drowned.
-I’m also repulsed by the use of “rape stands” for breeding, and “bait dogs” for fighting practice.
+I spent years overseeing and deploying with our ASPCA Anti-Cruelty teams, but I am still horrified at stories of animals routinely and viciously attacked, beaten, electrocuted, and drowned.
+I’m also repulsed by the use of “rape stands” for breeding and “bait dogs” for fighting practice.

 These fights can happen anywhere, from farms in Alabama to basements in New York City.
-In the past eight years, the ASPCA has assisted with approximately 200 dogfighting cases in more than 23 states, impacting nearly 5,000 victims of dogfighting.
+Since 2009, the ASPCA has assisted with over 300 dogfighting cases in more than 24 states, assisting nearly 6,000 victims of dog fighting.
 Last year alone, the ASPCA directly rescued more than 400 animals from dogfighting across 12 states.

 And contrary to stereotypes, dogfighters are often the kinds of people we interact with all the time, including lawyers, teachers, high school football coaches, nurses, veterinary technicians, and judges, spanning all racial and socioeconomic lines.
 There is no “typical” dogfighter; the only qualities they share are callous greed and sadism.